Do Turtles Eat Worms?

 Turtles generally require 12-14% of their diet to be natural proteins like worms.
 The amount varies on the type of turtle, age, and the conditions in which the turtle lives.
 So, you should feed your captive turtle worms only once or twice a week.
 Overfeeding of worms may cause health issues.

 In particular, if you feed your turtle worms too often, they might become obese.
 This can cause their shell to pyramid.
+This is the same condition known as tortoise shell pyramiding.

 Can you feed your turtle live worms?